7 Ways to make money with your car

 - Repairing cracked windows

 - Applying a new coat of paint

 - Fixing and updating the electronic components by installing a new alarm system or keyless entry

 Don’t forget to check with your state laws on car repairs and get the necessary certification, tools, and safety equipment!

 If you have the extra funds, you can buy used cars and then put them up for sale.
 You can fix them up if needed by hiring an expert to service the car or customise it to increase its value.

 Remember to check your state’s laws regarding buying and selling cars.
 You’ll likely need an ABN and other state requirements.
 In Victoria, for example, you’ll need a motor car trader licence, but you can buy and sell cars without it as long as you don’t sell more than four cars a year.

 You might also like: How to make money with a pickup truck

-Your car can be more than just a means of transport; it can also be a great source of income with car side hustles and odd jobs.
-With Airtasker, you can easily connect with locals who need your car-related services.
-Sign up now to find car side hustles and maximize your income.
+Your car can be more than just your daily driver; it can also be a great source of income with car side hustles and odd jobs.
+So, fill up with petrol, sign up on Airtasker, and start making money with your car!

 Create your profile and start browsing jobs in minutesStart earning now